About the Best-of-Appellation Evaluation Program

 Anomalous Wines:

 Because the BOA process is purposely focused on defining regionality and patterns of commonality, certain wines may be of exceptional quality by standards other than the regional benchmark criteria, and thus be underrated in the focused BOA evaluation process.
-Such wines may be accommodated by the following alternatives.
+Such wines may be accommodated as follow:

-1. An Evaluator may position him/herself as an advocate for the more or less anomalous wine during the discussion and advance the premise that the wine deserves "Best-Of" recognition as either a quality example of the character/style of wines from the region in the past, or a potential beacon of where the region may be headed as it develops its identity for that variety in the future.
-If the other panelists concur, the wine will be medaled and the "Best-of-Appellation" notes will indicate the nature of its variance.
+An Evaluator may position him/herself as an advocate for an anomalous wine during the discussion and advance the premise that the wine deserves "Best-Of" recognition as either a quality example of the character/style of wines from the region in the past, or a potential beacon of where the region may be headed as it develops its identity for that variety in the future.
+If the other panelists concur, the wine will be medaled and the "Best-of-Appellation" Tasting Notes will indicate the nature of its variance.